Drug Abuse In Teens: Signs, Effects, and Prevention

 What is Drug Abuse In Teens?

-Drug abuse in teens refers to the habitual and excessive use of substances, including illegal drugs or the misuse of prescription medications, leading to negative physical, psychological, or social consequences.
-In the context of teenagers, drug abuse often involves experimentation with substances, risking addiction, impaired academic or social functioning, and potential long-term health issues.
+In the context of teenagers, drug abuse involves experimentation with substances, risking addiction, impaired academic or social functioning, and potential long-term health issues.
 Identifying signs of drug abuse in teens is crucial for early intervention and support.

 What Are Common Drugs That Teens Abuse?

 Alcohol and tobacco are the two most frequently abused substances by teenagers, according to the National Institute on Drug Abuse.
 Marijuana is also commonly abused by teens.
-The drugs that are most commonly used after these top three differ based on age group.
+The drugs that are most frequently used after these top three differ based on age group.

 Substances such as household cleaners or glues are more likely to be abused by younger adolescents.
 Synthetic marijuana, commonly known as K2 or Spice, is reported to be used more by older adolescents.
 Prescription medications, including opioids (Vicodin) and stimulants (Adderall), are commonly abused by older teens.